kamalpreetsinghh/My_Portfolio_Data_Analytics/README.md

-# My-Portfolio
+# My-Portfolio (Data Analytics)
-This is my portfolio where you can see the projects I have worked on.
+This is my portfolio where you can see the data analytics projects I have worked on.